Why No One Is Paying Attention To You (And How to Change It)

 4 – Not Determined To Make A Difference

-You can’t be tentative or unsure, you have to be clear about who you are, what you are writing about and establish yourself as someone who can be trusted.
+You can’t be tentative or unsure, you have to be clear about who you are, what you are writing about (BOTH fiction or non-fiction) and establish yourself as someone who can be trusted.
 You absolutely must be ready and willing to make a difference.

 We (the audience) don’t want to hear from anyone who is not willing to stand for something.
 If you’re not out to make a difference, then we don’t have time for you.
 If you think about it, you don’t really have time for anyone who is peddling what you have already read, seen or heard a hundred times before.